egeloen/ivory-http-adapter/UPGRADE.md

 ### 0.5 to 0.6

  * The `Ivory\HttpAdapter\Event` namespace has been rewrite and so, it is plenty of BC breaks...
-Basically, it works pretty the same way but not exactly...
+Basically, lot of logic stored in event subscribers have been moved to dedicated classes so, it works pretty the same way but not exactly...
 If you're using them, it will be really easy to migrate your app so, please read the new documentation related to events.
+ * The `symfony/event-dispatcher` is now optional.
+Accordingly, the  `Ivory\HttpAdapter\Configuration::$eventDispatcher`
+   has been made optional too and the `hasEventSubscriber` method has been introduced.
  * The `Ivory\HttpAdapter\AbstractHttpAdapter::doSend` has been renamed to `doSendInternalRequest`.
  * The `Ivory\HttpAdapter\AbstractHttpAdapter::createResponse` has been removed.
 You should rely on `Ivory\HttpAdapter\Message\MessageFactory::createResponse` instead.